mwpastore/ioughta/README.md

 You've probably noticed that in order to use Ioughta in the top-level namespace, we need to explicitly specify the `Object` receiver (just like we need to do for `#const_set`).
-I didn't want to get too crazy with the monkeypatching and/or dynamic dispatch.
+I didn't want to get too crazy with the monkeypatching and/or delegation.
 No such limitation exists when including Ioughta in a module or class, thanks to the available context.
 Also, if the `ioughta_const` and `ioughta_hash` methods are too ugly for you (I don't blame you), they're aliased as `iota_const` and `iota_hash`, respectively.

 Here is a very contrived and arbitrary example: